Notice of Annual 30-Day Period to request inclusion of Agricultural Land within an existing Agricultural District in Cattaraugus County

-Landowners seeking inclusion into a certified agricultural district must submit a "Landowner Request for Inclusion" form to the Cattaraugus County Department of Economic Development, Planning and Tourism by the January 31st deadline.
-To request a form, contact Paul R. Bishop, Senior Planner, at 716-938-2369 or by email at prbishop [at] cattco [dot] org.
-The form may also be downloaded at http://www.cattco.org/files/landowner_form.pdf
+Landowners seeking inclusion into a certified agricultural district must submit a “Landowner Request for Inclusion” form to the Cattaraugus County Department of Economic Development, Planning and Tourism by the January 31st deadline.
+To request a paper form, contact Patrick McGlew, at 716-938-2387 or by email Planning with your questions.

 The Agricultural Districts Law was created in 1971 to encourage the continued use of farmland for agricultural production.
 The Program is based on a combination of landowner incentives and protections, all of which are designed to forestall the conversion of farmland to non-agricultural uses.
 Benefits include protections against overly restrictive local laws, government funded acquisition or construction projects, and private nuisance suits involving agricultural practices.